 David and Di’s journey started with a flight to Mwalimu Julius K. Nyerere International Airport (Dar Es Salaam) with an overnight stop at the finest hotel.
 The hotel is situated in a beautiful neighbourhood which also houses the famed Botanical Gardens.
-From there, they travelled to Selous, Africa’s largest remote game reserve with raw and wonderful wildlife moving about gracefully.
+From there, they travelled to Nyerere National Park (Selous), Africa’s largest remote game reserve with raw and wonderful wildlife moving about gracefully.
 They enjoyed the game viewing experience and spent 3 nights at Roho Ya Selous, a high-quality tented camp of the well-respected Asilia brand.
 The East Africa guided walking safari was a highlight and memorable experience that they will treasure for a long time to come.

 - Big game viewing to witness the exceptional Big 5 members

 - Guided walking safari to experience the rugged savannah of East Africa on foot.
 Walking safaris are the best way to get close to wildlife and local Maasai and Samburu guides

 - Relaxing and dining at stunning tented camps close to nature

 Our top Tanzania tours and safaris

 Need more inspiration for a vacation in Tanzania?
 Have a look at our best itineraries – all completely flexible around your travel wishes:

 Since 1998, we’ve developed our business on listening to our clients’ needs and travel wishes.
 Their constructive reviews help us to improve our products and services – and to continue tailor-making memorable vacations in Africa.
 Click here if you’d like to read some more short reviews and stories from our past travellers on Feefo – the most trusted, independent online ratings and review platform.

 Ready to start planning your life-changing vacation in Tanzania?
 Get in touch with one of our Africa Safari Experts.